The optimum shaft coupling for your application

 Multi jaw couplings transmit torque via tooth flanks.
 They are self-centering, repeatable, and ideal for the precise transmission of high torques in both directions—perfect for applications with limited space.

-Heavy-duty helix couplings are reinforced helix couplings with higher torque, smooth power transmission, and improved vibration damping—ideal for high-performance industrial applications.
+Heavy-duty spiral couplings are helix couplings with a different milling pattern, enabling them to achieve higher torque, more even power transmission and improved vibration damping – ideal for high-performance industrial applications.

-Helix couplings have a helical geometry and ensure backlash-free transmission of rotary movements.
-They optimally compensate for misalignment and are universally applicable – also available in brass when corrosion resistance or electrical conductivity is important.
+Helical couplings are manufactured from a single piece and ensure backlash-free transmission of rotary motion.
+They optimally compensate for misalignment and are universally applicable – available in various materials when corrosion resistance or electrical conductivity is important.
+They are also known as beam couplings.

 Special solutions couplings are individually designed and manufactured to provide tailor-made solutions for specific applications – from special diameters and lengths to special materials and torque requirements.